Mark Zuckerberg: Religious beliefs and other interests

-Raised as a Reform Jew, Zuckerberg later identified as an atheist, but in 2016 said, "I was raised Jewish and then I went through a period where I questioned things, but now I believe religion is very important."

-In 2017, Zuckerberg and his wife began a nationwide tour "to visit every state in the union and learn more about a sliver of the nearly two billion people who regularly use the social network".
-He met with farmers and business owners, and spoke at Mother Emanuel, where a shooting took place in 2015.
+Born and raised in a Reform Jewish household, Zuckerberg later identified himself as an atheist.
+However, he said in 2016 that, "I went through a period where I questioned things, but now I believe religion is very important."
+During 2017, he and his wife began a tour of America "to visit every state in the union and learn more about a sliver of the nearly two billion people who regularly use the social network".
+He met with farmers and business owners, and spoke at Mother Emanuel, where a 2015 shooting took place.